hooh-hooah/hooh-hooah.github.io/tutorials/chara-hair.md

 Then you're good to go.
 Press the big green button and to build the mod.

-It depends on your mod size, but it will play a nice sound to notify the packing is done after a few seconds or minutes.

 ## Caution

-1. You can't include assetbundle-loaded materials into assetbundle buildlist.
+1. You can't include AssetBundle-loaded materials into AssetBundle BuildList.
-2. All of preview is temporary to the session.
+2. All preview is temporary to the session.
 Restarting unity might break the texture.

 ### Trouble Shooting

-!> If you can't find the issue here, then check [**Trouble Shooting**](tutorials/trouble-shooting.md) page.
+!> If you can't find the issue here, then check [**Trouble Shooting**](/tutorials/trouble-shooting.md) page.